DigiLog-N/Data/OBD/v2/readme.txt

 Output: dailyRoutes.csv in V2 folder

 Process:
-Create another column class.
+Add a new column named, class.
-Class 0 is the original data.
+0 in class indicates the original data.
-Class 1 is the simulated data with added noise to the AIR_INTAKE_TEMP column.
-The other fields stayed intact.
+1 in class indicates the simulated data with added noise to the AIR_INTAKE_TEMP column.
+The other fields/columns stayed intact.

 Added random noise to AIR_INTAKE_TEMP using "RANDBETWEEN(15, 25)" in excel.